S. Koreas Corporate Bond Sale Grows 11.8 Pct In May - UrduPoint

 S. Korea's Corporate Bond Sale Grows 11.8 Pct In May

-SEOUL, (UrduPoint / Pakistan Point News - 20th Jun, 2023 ) --:South Korea's corporate bond sale grew in double digits last month due to solid funding demand from financial companies, financial watchdog data showed Tuesday.
+SEOUL, (UrduPoint / Pakistan Point News - 22nd Jun, 2023 ):South Korea's corporate bond sale grew in double digits last month due to solid funding demand from financial companies, financial watchdog data showed Wednesday .

 The issuance of corporate bonds stood at 22.53 trillion won in May, up 11.8 percent from the previous month, according to the Financial Supervisory Service (FSS).